christianloth/cs-6375-assignment-2/README.md

     python assignment.py
     ```

 - You can change activation functions by changing the string inside the NeuralNetwork instance.
+I have used all three activation functions in the program and in the plots.
 - You can change the number of iterations by modifying the constant `NUM_ITERATIONS` capitalized at the very top of the program.
 - We are using an 80/20 split for training and testing data.